Duke-GCB/SciComp-Materials/materials/README.md

-# GCB Academy 2015-10-05
+# GCB Academy - Introduction to Scientific Computing for Genomics

-Data for GCB Academy Introduction to Scientific Computing for Genomics course.
+Materials to be downloaded by students taking the GCB Academy Introduction to Scientific Computing for Genomics course.